PranavAngrish/MERN-User-Management-System/README.md

 - Task are either PENDING, EXPIRED or COMPLETED.
 - User can only view and edit their assigned task.

-- Anyone can create a note when login.

 ---

 In fact, I don't know what kind of website this is.
 I just use it purely to learn about Authentication and Authorization.
 Just think it's a user management system.